MrHaribo/mrharibo.github.io/quickreference/index.md

 ## Shared Model

 The main concept behind the composition of a MicroNet application is to use platform independent Shared Model to define datatypes for message transfers and persistence.
-This concept allows Microservices to use domain objects in a type-safe way neclecting shared game agnostic libraries between services.
+This concept allows Microservices to use domain objects in a type-safe way neglecting shared game agnostic libraries between services.
 The developer can define template types which represent the game objects of the game and MicroNet automatically generates POJOS out of the model.
 This follows the define once, use anywhere approach.

 The shared model also features model contribution.
 Archetypes from the service catalog can define template types which they depend on.
 These required templates are then automatically contributed to the shared model when the service archetype is added.
-If you followed the getting started tutorial this process already happened multiple times since several model templaes have been added to the shared model already like `UserValues` for example.
+If you followed the getting started tutorial this process already happened multiple times since several model templates have been added to the shared model already like `UserValues` for example.
 The image below shows the Model View for the Simple Example Game.
 With the Template Tree the Model View provides a way to edit the Shared Model in a convenient way.
 It is possible to add, remove, and edit templates.

 ![model-view](ModelView.PNG "Model View of the Simple Example Game")

 ### Prefab Tree

 Prefabs are instances of template objects.
 Prefabs can be created from model templates and can be organized to a hierarchy of entities.
-The idea of prefabs is that they can be edited by the designer and then diretly stored in a database to be used at runtime.
+The idea of prefabs is that they can be edited by the designer and then directly stored in a database to be used at runtime.
 Prefabs are also planned to implement an observer pattern on object level.
 This approach will allow the use of reactive programming on a basis of object change notification either for complete objects or for very fine grained access on individual variables of a prefab.

 > At this point prefabs are only experimental and are not used for anything.